 Benefits, Eligibility, and Participant Profiles

-In September 2013, the U.S. Department of Agriculture released its annual report about food security in the U.S. In 2013, 14.3 percent of households were food insecure at least some time during the year, including 5.6 percent with very low food security—meaning that the food intake of one or more household members was reduced and their eating patterns were disrupted at times during the year because of a lack of resources.
+In September 2015, the U.S. Department of Agriculture released its annual report about food security in the U.S. In 2014, 14.0 percent of households were food insecure at least some time during the year, including 5.6 percent with very low food security—meaning that the food intake of one or more household members was reduced and their eating patterns were disrupted at times during the year because of a lack of resources.
 SNAP is a key program in responding to that need, especially in times of economic downturn.
-According to the USDA, in 2013, 45 percent of all SNAP households were households with children.
+According to the White House report on the benefits of SNAP, in 2014, 44 percent of all SNAP households were households with children.
 57 percent of these households, or 26 percent of all SNAP households, were headed by single adults.
-Around 17 percent of all SNAP households included elderly individuals and just over 20 percent of SNAP households included a disabled nonelderly individual in 2013.
+Around 10 percent of all SNAP households included elderly individuals and 10 percent of SNAP households included a disabled nonelderly individual in 201.
 Overall, 75 percent of all SNAP households, containing 87 percent of all participants, included a child, an elderly person, or an individual with disabilities.

 Broadening participation in SNAP and ensuring that benefits are adequate are vital to ending hunger.
 While private charities also play an important part of meeting need, it's important to remember that the food provided by all food banks and food pantries combined is equivalent to just 6 percent of the food federal nutrition programs provide - primarily through SNAP, though also through WIC, school meals, and a few other federal nutrition programs.

-According to the USDA’s FY 2013 SNAP Profile, the average monthly benefit for a SNAP household was $271.
+According to the Center on Budget and Policy Priorities, the average monthly benefit for a SNAP household was $271.
 Benefits may be used to buy only food items generally for consumption in the home; alcohol, tobacco, and non-food household items are excluded.
 Eligibility for SNAP is determined by household.
 In order to qualify, households, with a few exceptions, must have a gross income below 130 percent of the federal poverty line, and net income below the poverty line.
 They also cannot possess more than $2,000 in assets ($3,250 for households with an elderly member or someone with disabilities).

 Seventy-four percent of those participating in the program receive food stamps for two years or less.
 Half of all new recipients stay on the program no more than ten months and 57 percent end participation within one year.
 Participants in SNAP spend more on food than they would in the absence of the program.
 Providing benefits that can be spent only on food raises food expenditures more than an equal amount of cash.
 In addition, there is evidence that program participation can increase the availability of some nutrients in the home food supply.
 Recent studies have shown that the nutrient intake of low-income people differs little from higher-income people — a sharp contrast from 40 years ago.